slammingprogramming/se-scripts/Resource Management/Inventory & Production Manager/README.md

 - Set up an action for the button to run the program with the argument: **("init")**.

 ## Known Issues
 - **Bottle Cycling:** Bottles may cycle between the O2/H2 generator and the bottle container due to game mechanics.
-To resolve, disable "Use Conveyor" for all generators and allow IIM to manage ice and bottle handling.
+To resolve, disable "Use Conveyor" for all generators and allow the script to manage ice and bottle handling.
 - **Container Desync:** If you encounter issues with item retrieval on dedicated servers, disable "Internal Sorting" in the script's config and relog.
 - **Compatibility Issues with Mods:** Some mods may interfere with the ore balancing system.
 Adding "!manual" to the name of incompatible refineries will exclude them from balancing, maintaining script functionality.